Dual Enrollment/Dual Credit for High School Students

 - Have a 2.5 GPA in completed high school courses to enroll in dual enrollment, Fast Track for Industry, career technical or health science courses

 - Provide current high school transcript as documentation of the student’s cumulative grade average

 - Meet the admission requirements of the College for the academic or career technical program selected by the student

 - Have written approval of the appropriate principal and local superintendent

-- Complete the ACT or COMPASS Placement Exam in order to determine placement in English and math courses and meet pre-requisites for all approved courses at the College.
+- Complete the ACT or ACCUPLACER Placement Exam in order to determine placement in English and math courses and meet pre-requisites for all approved courses at the College.

 How do I apply?